How to choose a 3D scanner

 Looking for a professional 3D scanner for an upcoming project or an existing task?
 We know how hard it can be to find the solution best suited to your project.
 In this article, we share different things to consider, how to compare scanners, core specifications to look at (and what they actually mean), and more of what you need to choose a 3D scanner.

-It is no secret that the fast development of 3D scanning technology has made it possible to drastically improve countless applications in multiple industries.
-3D scanning has made workflows much more flexible, as well as more time and cost efficient than ever before.
-It’s no wonder that more and more companies are integrating this cutting edge technology into their day-to-day work.
+The fast development of 3D scanning technology has made it possible to drastically improve countless applications in multiple industries.
+3D scanning has made workflows much more flexible, as well as more time & cost-efficient than ever before.
+It’s no wonder that more and more companies are integrating this cutting-edge technology into their day-to-day work.
 However, with so many 3D scanning solutions available on the market today, selecting the right 3D scanner for your needs can be a rather overwhelming process.

 Here are some quick tips for selecting a 3D scanner